mever-team/FairBench/docs/quickstart.md

 ## 5. Simplify reports

-Apply filters to focus on specific types of evaluation, like keeping computations that show only bias or keeping only bias/fairness values violating certain thresholds.
+FairBench provides filters that focus on specific types of evaluation.
+For example, it can remove report entries that do not violate certain threshold, leaving only problematic values behind.

 One of the available filters, which is presented below, are fairness stamps.
 These refer to a few